Bachelor’s Degree (BS) in Chemistry

 - Chemistry with American Chemical Society (ACS) certification option

 - This option meets the guidelines of the ACS Committee on Professional Training, and includes more chemistry courses and additional research, serving as a strong foundation for graduate study or a research career in chemistry.

 Student Organizations and Activities in the UDC Chemistry Program

 Students in the chemistry program have the opportunity to participate in a number of research-based activities, including:

-- The STEM Center for Research and Development is a valuable resource for chemistry students and other students in STEM disciplines.
-The center offers course, research, and enrichment activities designed to strengthen students’ academic skills and engagement and to increase graduation rates.
+- The STEM Center for Research and Development, which is a valuable resource for chemistry students and other students in STEM disciplines.
+The center offers courses, research, and enrichment activities designed to strengthen students’ academic skills and engagement, as well as increase graduation rates.

 - Research with department faculty, including two required required senior research courses.

 Students may also join the Chemistry Club and student chapter of the National Institute of Science for networking and social opportunities.

 Isadora J. Posey, Ph.D. holds the Ph.D. degree in Chemistry from The Pennsylvania State University and the B.S. degree in Chemistry from Southern University and A&M College.
 Her recent research interests include the areas of host/guest chemistry and molecular modeling.